HistoryThis section has been translated automatically.

 HistologyThis section has been translated automatically.

-- Inconspicuous surface epithelium.
+Inconspicuous surface epithelium.
 Interstitial edema in the upper and middle dermis.
-Some patients show signs of leukocytoclastic vasculitis.
+A proportion of patients show features of leukocytoclastic vasculitis.

-- In the majority of patients superficial and profound interstitial infiltrates of neutrophil granulocytes are predominantly found, mostly (but not obligatory) with clear leukocytoclasia.
-Not infrequently, the vascularity that is the main feature of classical leukocytoclastic vasculitis is lost.
-The neutrophil infiltrate is mixed with round cell infiltrates and eosinophilic granulocytes of varying density.
+In the majority of patients, predominantly superficial and profound interstitial infiltrates of neutrophilic granulocytes are found, usually (but not obligatorily) with marked leukocytoclasia.
+Not infrequently, the vascularity that is prominent in classic leukocytoclastic vasculitis is lost.
+Round cell infiltrates as well as eosinophilic granulocytes in different densities are admixed to the neutrophil infiltrate.

 Direct ImmunofluorescenceThis section has been translated automatically.